timothyhollabaugh/Pong/README.md

 Usage
 ====

-On a Pi, run with /opt/[jdk_version_here]/bin/java -jar Pong.jar, replacing [jdk_version_here] with the java version eg. jdk1.8.0_20.
+On a Pi, run with sudo /opt/[jdk_version_here]/bin/java -classpath .:classes:/opt/pi4j/lib/'*' pong.Pong, replacing [jdk_version_here] with the java version eg. jdk1.8.0_20.
 On a PC, use java -jar Pong.jar.
 Be warned, it is fullscreen!